Sjors/nado-book/taproot/activation.md

 What this means is that people can keep using Bitcoin as they did before; they don't have to upgrade, and they can keep using the old rules if they want to.
 An exchange can basically ignore SegWit for years and it's perfectly fine, as far as the blockchain is concerned.

 There are a few different ways to introduce a soft fork.
-You can do it randomly, you can announce a date, and you can have miners signal up to a certain threshold.
+You can do it randomly, usually only as the result of an accident, you can announce a date or block height, and you can have miners signal up to a certain threshold.

+But what perhaps matters more than the mechanics of activation, is how a decision is reached to deploy in the soft fork in the first place.

 ### The earliest soft forks

-Probably the most infamous soft fork of all times is the one-megabyte block size limit introduced by Satoshi in 2010.^[<https://en.bitcoin.it/wiki/Block_size_limit_controversy> It was deployed unilaterally and nobody paid much attention to it until many years later, when this limit became a practical issue in the form of increasing fees for scarce block space.
+Probably the most infamous soft fork of all times is the one-megabyte block size limit introduced by Satoshi in 2010.^[<https://en.bitcoin.it/wiki/Block_size_limit_controversy>] It was deployed unilaterally and nobody paid much attention to it until many years later, when this limit became a practical issue in the form of increasing fees for scarce block space.

 Not only was it a unilateral decision by Satoshi to impose this limit, he initially did it secretly.
 He probably found it safer to keep this change under wraps, because he did not want to alert potential attackers to the gaping security hole, where massive blocks could have ground the network to a halt.